 Kimmeridge is a small parish of about 1,000 acres and 100 inhabitants lying six miles south of the Market town of Wareham.
 The village comprises stone-walled cottages, mostly with thatched roofs, a cafe and a church.
 It is mainly inhabited by families which have lived and worked there for several generations.
 The surrounding farmland supports dairy herds, sheep flocks and some arable cropping – and during the Second World War a considerable number of troops preparing for D-Day!

 Kimmeridge Bay is well known for its geology and fossils and has its own “nodding donkey” pumping shale oil up from a deep borehole.
 It is overlooked by Clavells Tower, thought to be used for signalling to smuggler’s boats out of sight of land.
-There is a history of industry and intrigue surrounding Kimmeridge Bay, which will be revealed in a fossil museum soon to be built in the village.
+There is a history of industry and intrigue surrounding Kimmeridge Bay.